Training & Response

 - Pet, Human, and Psychological First Aid (also available for CE credit)

-- emergency pet sheltering basics
+- emergency pet sheltering basics (full day – Sunday, not currently available on-line)

 Additional training beyond the basic training is done to prepare interested volunteers for leadership roles.
 The additional courses required varies by role.